complyue/hadui/README.md

 ## Why Hadui

-> I had been faithful to use CodeWorld as frontend for my team, only
+> I had been faithful to use CodeWorld as the workbench for my team, only
 > to find out it runs the program by the browser, i.e. all in frontend,
 > no backend.
 So comes Hadui - web UI to Haskell programs in backend.